sudhakavin/100DaysOfCoding/README.md

 6. [Write a program that greets the user by printing the word "Hello", a comma, the name of the user and an exclamation mark after it.](Day6.md)
 7. [Write a program that reads an integer number and prints its previous and next numbers.](Day7.md)
 8. [N students take K apples and distribute them among each other evenly.
 The remaining (the indivisible) part remains in the basket.
 How many apples will each single student get?
 How many apples will remain in the basket?The program reads the numbers N and K. It should print the two answers for the questions above.](Day8.md)
+9. [Given the integer N - the number of seconds that is passed since midnight - how many full hours and full minutes are passed since midnight?
+The program should print two numbers: the number of hours (between 0 and 23) and the number of minutes (between 0 and 1339).
+For example, if N = 3900, then 3900 seconds have passed since midnight.
+Therefore, the time now is 1:05am.
+So the program should print 1 65 - 1 full hour is passed since midnight, 65 full minutes passed since midnight.](Day9.md)